Wednesday, August 19, 2026 76°F Knoxville

 Incident

 The call came in from the managing owner of a title and escrow company.
-One of his closers had lost control of her inbox — not a forgotten password, an active takeover.
+One of his closers had lost control of her inbox.
+Not a forgotten password, an active takeover.

 Title companies are a prime BEC target.
 Every closing involves a large wire between parties coordinated by email.
 Own the closer’s inbox on funding day and you own the wire.
 This attacker had done their homework: picked a real pending transaction, copied the closer’s tone, and sent updated wire instructions to the opposite-side firm.
 A high-six-figure wire.
 The window to stop it was measured in hours.